chaoge525/soafee_demo/documentation/validations.rst

 and execution.

-For virtualization images, the K3s integration tests consider a cluster comprised of two nodes: the Host running a K3s server, and the VM running a K3s agent which is connected to the server.
-The containerized test workload is configured to only be schedulable on the VM, meaning that the Host server orchestrates a test application which is deployed and executed on the VM.
-In addition to the same initialization procedure that is carried out when running the tests on a baremetal image, initialization for virtualization images includes connecting the VM K3s agent to the Host K3s server (if it is not already connected).
-To do this, before the tests run the systemd service that provides the K3s agent on the VM is configured with a systemd override that provides the IP and authentication token of the Host's K3s server, and this service is then started.
-The K3s integration test suite therefore expects that the target VM is available when running on a virtualization image, and will not create one if it does not exist.
+For virtualization images, the K3s integration tests consider a cluster comprised of two nodes: the Control VM running a K3s server, and the Guest VM running a K3s agent which is connected to the server.
+The containerized test workload is configured to only be schedulable on the Guest VM, meaning that the server on the Control VM orchestrates a test application which is deployed and executed on the Guest VM.
+In addition to the same initialization procedure that is carried out when running the tests on a baremetal image, initialization for virtualization images includes connecting the Guest VM's K3s agent to the Control VM's K3s server (if it is not already connected).
+To do this, before the tests run, the systemd service that provides the K3s agent on the Guest VM is configured with a systemd override that provides the IP and authentication token of the Control VM's K3s server, and this service is then started.
+The K3s integration test suite therefore expects that the target Guest VM is available when running on a virtualization image, and will not create one if it does not exist.

 In both cases, the test suite will not be run until the appropriate K3s services are in the 'active' state, and all 'kube-system' pods are either running, or